wilsonliaows/docs/workato-concepts.md

 You can read more about recipe steps [here](/recipes/steps.md) and actions [here](/recipes/actions.md).

-## Block

 ## Data tree and pills
 Every step including triggers brings data into the recipe. e.g. a new employee in Workday trigger would bring in employee data.
 This data is made available in the recipe via the 'data tree'.

 The individual data fields are called data pills.
 You can use the data pills in subsequent steps.
-You can read more about data pills [here](/recipes/data-pills.md).
+You can read more about data pills [here](/recipes/data-pills-and-mapping.md).

 The following is the output datatree for the trigger **New Salesforce account**.
 This datatree contains all the variables known to us and available for use whenever a trigger event occurs.